 The colonoscope, which is effectively a camera on a tube that provides images of the walls of the colon, allows the doctor to see whether there are polyps present.
 The flatter the sessile polyps are, the harder they are to identify.

 The doctor may also carry out a biopsy, which involves taking tissue from the polyps to determine their type and whether they are likely to develop into cancer.

 Sessile polyps may not always require treatment.
 If a doctor identifies them to be harmless, they may decide to leave the polyps but monitor them on a regular basis.

-People with a history of polyps have a higher chance of developing more in the future, increasing their risk of developing cancerous polyps.
-Therefore, a doctor may schedule more frequent checkups with these individuals.
+People with a history of polyps have a higher chance of developing more in the future,

 If polyps are cancerous or have the potential to become so, the doctor is likely to recommend removing them.
 If the polyps are in an accessible position, the doctor may be able to extract them at the time of the colonoscopy using a procedure called a polypectomy.